 Laminate flooring retailers agree that using laminate flooring on walls is a good idea.
 They also agree that you should hang it only on a wall that is perpendicular and not on a sloping wall or ceiling.

-Lumber Liquidators has a better idea: Use wood flooring tape.
+Better yet, you can also use wood flooring tape.
 For this tape to work, the wall must be perfectly flat, with variations no greater than 3/16 inches, no peeling paint and no crumbling drywall.
 Don't try to hang laminate flooring from a wall covered with wallpaper or wood paneling.

 Some Considerations Before You Start